10 top budgeting tips

-The Heritage Bank 2013 Back to School Spending Survey, released today, found the average primary school family spends around $600 in the lead up to the first bell of the New Year.
-And that was just on necessities such as shoes, books, uniforms and musical and sporting equipment.
-The results are presented in the attached infographic.
+Looking at the results this comes as no surprise, with the average primary school family spending around $600 in the weeks before the bell rings.
+And this is just on necessities such as shoes, books, uniforms and musical and sporting equipment.

-The survey found the highest costs came with the purchasing of school uniforms and shoes, with the majority of parents spending up to $200 on uniforms and $50 on shoes per child.
+Generally, the highest costs come with the purchasing of school uniforms and shoes, with the majority of parents spending up to $200 on uniforms and $50 on shoes per child.